This setup page is specific to the Multipath TCP support in the Linux kernel.

 To be able to use multiple IP addresses on a host to create multiple subflows (paths), the MPTCP path-manager needs to know which IP addresses can be used.

-A server having only one network interface does not need to configure anything else: the client will create additional subflows as needed.
+A server having only one network interface does not need to configure anything else: the client will be able to attach additional subflows as needed – max 2 by default, see the Path-Manager’s Limits section below.

 Path-Manager configuration